ajitrskul/AI4All-ASL-Classifier/README.md

 ## Key Results

-1. Trained a CNN on over 200,000 images for ASL Classification
+1. Trained a CNN on 87,000 200 x 200 pixel images for ASL Classification
 2. Achieved a classification accuracy of nearly __% on training data